astral-sh/uv/STYLE.md

 #### Guides

-1. Should assume no previous knowledge.
+1. Should assume no previous knowledge about uv.
 1. Should refer to relevant concept documentation.
 1. Should have a clear flow.
 1. Should be followed by a clear call to action.